Introduction to Space-Time Adaptive Processing

 target = phased.RadarTarget('Model','Nonfluctuating','MeanRCS',1, ...
 'OperatingFrequency', fc); tgtmotion = phased.Platform('InitialPosition',[1000; 1000; 0],...
 'Velocity',[30; 30; 0]);

 The target returns the desired signal; however, several interferences are also present in the received signal.
-If Radar Toolbox is available, please set the varaible
+If you have a Radar Toolbox license, set the variable

 hasRadarToolbox to true to define a simple barrage jammer with an effective radiated power of 100 watts.
-Otherwise, the simulation will use a saved jammer signal.
+Otherwise, the simulation uses a saved jammer signal.

 hasRadarToolbox = false; Fs = waveform.SampleRate; rngbin = c/2*(0:1/Fs:1/prf-1/Fs).'; if hasRadarToolbox jammer = barrageJammer('ERP',100); jammer.SamplesPerFrame = numel(rngbin); jammermotion = phased.Platform('InitialPosition',[1000; 1732; 1000]); end

-In this example we simulate the clutter using the constant gamma model with a gamma value of -15 dB.
+This example simulates clutter using the constant-gamma model with a gamma value of dB.
 Literature shows that such a gamma value can be used to model terrain covered by woods.
 For each range, the clutter return can be thought of as a combination of the returns from many small clutter patches on that range ring.
 Since the antenna is back baffled, the clutter contribution is only from the front.
 To simplify the computation, use an azimuth width of 10 degrees for each patch.
-Again, if Radar Toolbox is not available, the simulation will use a saved clutter signal.
+Again, if you do not have a Radar Toolbox license, the simulation uses a saved clutter signal.

 if hasRadarToolbox Rmax = 5000; Azcov = 120; clutter = constantGammaClutter('Sensor',ula,'SampleRate',Fs,...
 'Gamma',-15,'PlatformHeight',1000,...
 'OperatingFrequency',fc,...
 'PropagationSpeed',c,...
 'PRF',prf,...
 'TransmitERP',transmitter.PeakPower*db2pow(transmitter.Gain),...
 'PlatformSpeed',norm(sensormotion.Velocity),...
 'PlatformDirection',[90;0],...
 'ClutterMaxRange', Rmax,...
 'ClutterAzimuthSpan',Azcov,...
 'PatchAzimuthSpan',10,...
 'OutputFormat','Pulses'); end

 Finally, create a free space environment to represent the target and jammer paths.
-Because we are using a monostatic radar system, the target channel is set to simulate two-way propagation delays.
+Because the example uses a monostatic radar system, the target channel is set to simulate two-way propagation delays.
 The jammer path computes only one-way propagation delays.

 tgtchannel = phased.FreeSpace('TwoWayPropagation',true,'SampleRate',Fs,...
 'OperatingFrequency', fc); jammerchannel = phased.FreeSpace('TwoWayPropagation',false,...
 'SampleRate',Fs,'OperatingFrequency', fc);

-We are now ready to simulate the returns.
-Collect 10 pulses before processing.
+You can now simulate the returns.
+Collect 10 pulses.
 The seed of the random number generator from the jammer model is set to a constant to get reproducible results.

 numpulse = 10; % Number of pulses tsig = zeros(size(rngbin,1), ula.NumElements, numpulse); jsig = tsig; tjcsig = tsig; tcsig = tsig; csig = tsig; if hasRadarToolbox jammer.SeedSource = 'Property'; jammer.Seed = 5; clutter.SeedSource = 'Property'; clutter.Seed = 5; else load STAPIntroExampleData; end for m = 1:numpulse % Update sensor, target and calculate target angle as seen by the sensor [sensorpos,sensorvel] = sensormotion(1/prf); [tgtpos,tgtvel] = tgtmotion(1/prf); [~,tgtang] = rangeangle(tgtpos,sensorpos); % Update jammer and calculate the jammer angles as seen by the sensor if hasRadarToolbox [jampos,jamvel] = jammermotion(1/prf); [~,jamang] = rangeangle(jampos,sensorpos); end % Simulate propagation of pulse in direction of targets pulse = waveform(); [pulse,txstatus] = transmitter(pulse); pulse = radiator(pulse,tgtang); pulse = tgtchannel(pulse,sensorpos,tgtpos,sensorvel,tgtvel); % Collect target returns at sensor pulse = target(pulse); tsig(:,:,m) = collector(pulse,tgtang); % Collect jammer and clutter signal at sensor if hasRadarToolbox jamsig = jammer(); jamsig = jammerchannel(jamsig,jampos,sensorpos,jamvel,sensorvel); jsig(:,:,m) = collector(jamsig,jamang); csig(:,:,m) = clutter(); end % Receive collected signals tjcsig(:,:,m) = receiver(tsig(:,:,m)+jsig(:,:,m)+csig(:,:,m),... ~(txstatus>0)); % Target + jammer + clutter tcsig(:,:,m) = receiver(tsig(:,:,m)+csig(:,:,m),... ~(txstatus>0)); % Target + clutter tsig(:,:,m) = receiver(tsig(:,:,m),... ~(txstatus>0)); % Target echo only end